 - Developing marketing materials to support recruitment to these disciplines, from summer 2018

-- Appointing outreach and communications officers in the four small, specialist subject areas covered by the programme, from spring 2018 onwards
+- Appointing outreach and communications officers in the four small, specialist subject areas covered by the programme

 - Supporting a wider healthcare and allied health professional recruitment campaign

-- Setting up a Challenge Fund and inviting providers of podiatry and therapeutic radiography to pilot innovative ways of recruiting to their programmes, or delivering these programmes, from summer 2018 onwards.
-Read more about the funded projects.
+- Setting up a first challenge fund and inviting providers of podiatry and therapeutic radiography to pilot innovative ways of recruiting to their programmes, or delivering these programmes, from summer 2018 onwards.
+Read more about the funded projects

-- Facilitating work shadowing opportunities in orthoptics from spring 2018 to spring 2019.
+- Facilitating work shadowing opportunities in orthoptics from summer 2018 to spring/summer 2019.
 The SIHED programme will fund a fixed-term secondment of an existing professional to the British and Irish Orthoptics Society.
 Their role will be to develop agreements between NHS trusts and higher education providers, enabling the higher education providers to guide prospective students wishing to work shadow an orthoptist

-- Funding a fixed-term role to increase capacity for prosthetics and orthotics work placements, from spring 2018 to spring 2019, allowing more students to study the subject.
-This role will also coordinate the development of apprenticeship standards for prosthetics and orthotics, which should increase the candidate pool for this discipline
+- Funding a fixed-term role to increase capacity for prosthetics and orthotics work placements, from summer 2018 to summer 2019, allowing more students to study the subject.
+This role will also coordinate work on the implementation of the newly approved apprenticeship standards for prosthetics and orthotics

 - Commissioning research into barriers to mature student engagement in healthcare, and how to address them

-- Monitoring and evaluating the project and sharing outcomes from autumn 2018.
+- Monitoring and evaluating the project and sharing good practice from autumn 2019.

 How the programme was developed